syncfusion-content/wpf-docs/wpf/SfDiagram/Automatic-Layouts.md

 ![HierarchicalLayout](Automatic-Layouts_images/Automatic-Layouts_img8.jpg)

-## Radial-Tree Layout
+## Radial-Tree layout

-The Radial-Tree Layout is a specification of the Directed Tree Layout Manager that employs a circular layout algorithm for locating the Diagram Nodes.
-The Radial-Tree Layout arranges Nodes in a circular layout, positioning the root Node at the center of the graph and the child Nodes in a circular fashion around the root.
-Sub-trees formed by the branching of child Nodes are located radically around the child Nodes.
+The Radial-Tree layout is a specification of the Directed Tree Layout Manager that employs a circular layout algorithm for locating the Diagram nodes.
+The Radial-Tree Layout arranges nodes in a circular layout, positioning the root node at the center of the graph and the child nodes in a circular fashion around the root.
+Sub-trees formed by the branching of child nodes are located radically around the child nodes.
-The arrangement results in an ever-expanding concentric arrangement with radial proximity to the root Node indicating the Node level in the hierarchy.
-However, it is necessary to specify a layout root for the tree layout, as the Radial-Tree Layout positions the Nodes based on the [LayoutRoot](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Layout.RadialTreeLayout~LayoutRoot.html "LayoutRoot").
+The arrangement results in an ever-expanding concentric arrangement with radial proximity to the root Node indicating the node level in the hierarchy.
+However, it is necessary to specify a layout root for the tree layout as the Radial-Tree Layout positions the nodes based on the [LayoutRoot](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Layout.RadialTreeLayout~LayoutRoot.html "LayoutRoot").

 {% tabs %}
 {% highlight xaml %}